ORION: Option-Regularized Deep Reinforcement Learning for Cooperative Multi-Agent Online Navigation: The ORION Framework

 Overall, we optimize the termination head by maximizing the expected return differential, i.e., agents are encouraged to terminate when doing so leads to higher option-state values.
-The termination head loss is thus defined as
+The termination head loss is thus defined as $ \mathcal{L}_{\vartheta} = -\,\mathbb{E} \!\left[\log p_{\vartheta}^i \, A_{\text{term}}^i\right]$.
 On the other hand, following~\cite{haarnoja2018soft}, the policy loss is further improved by our option-regularized policy network: